 To manage and optimize all the processes related to reservations, specialized software is used.
 In this article, we will describe the hotel booking process from behind the reception desk, discuss how technology can help you -- the hotelier -- handle reservations and manage distribution, and give a brief overview of the popular software providers.

-A Central Reservation System, or CRS, is a technology that lies at the heart of a hotel’s functions.
+What is a hotel CRS?A Central Reservation System, or CRS, is a technology that lies at the heart of a hotel’s functions.
 It’s a computerized system that contains the hotel’s availability, rates, and inventory (ARI) data and helps manage online and offline bookings.
-With the help of the channel manager that we discuss below, it distributes the hotel information to various sales channels — such as GDSs, OTAs, independent travel agents, and its own website, — synchronizes reservations, and processes transactions.
+Backed by the channel manager that we discuss below, it distributes the hotel information to various sales channels (such as GDSs, OTAs, independent travel agents, and its own website), synchronizes reservations, and processes transactions.